avigewirtz/avigewirtz.github.io-/the-linux-command-line/basic-file-and-directory-operations/creating-files-and-directories.md

 mkdir "assignment 1"
 ```

 This tells bash to interpret `assignment 1` as a single directory name.
+The result is a single directory names `assignment 1`.
 {% endhint %}

 ### Creating Files